xinwenfu/VChat_GTER_CodeReuse/README.md

 	* `objdump -d shellcode.o -M intel | grep "^ " | cut -f2`: Extracts the hex shellcode.
 		* `objdump -d shellcode.o -M intel`: Dump the assembly of the object file compiled for Intel format.
 		* `grep "^ "`: Extract only those lines containing assembly.
-		* `cut -f2`: Extract the second field, this contains the hex representation of the instructions.
+		* `cut -f2`: Extract the second field; this contains the hex representation of the instructions.
 	* ` do echo -n '\x'$i; done`: Echo the hex extracted in the format `\x<HexValue>`.
 	* `echo`: Print an extra line.
-	* **Note**: If you create this file be sure to make it executable `chmod +x extract.sh`, then you can run it using the command `./extract.sh`.
+	* **Note**: If you create this file, be sure to make it executable with  the command `chmod +x extract.sh`, then you can run it using the command `./extract.sh`.

 	<img src="Images/I10.png" width=800>

-5) Now we can copy this shellcode into our exploit, see [exploit0.py](./SourceCode/exploit1.py) for guidance.
+5) Now we can copy this shellcode into our exploit; see [exploit0.py](./SourceCode/exploit1.py) for guidance.
 We have already discovered how to jump back to the start of our buffer in the [original GTER exploit](https://github.com/DaintyJet/VChat_GTER_EggHunter).
-So we need to perform a simple modification where we instead fill the start with our new shellcode.
+So, we need to perform a simple modification where we instead fill the start with our new shellcode.
 6) Start netcat listening on port 4444, Run: `nc -lvp 4444`
 	* `nc`: netcat command.
 	* `l`: Listen.